The Key Smartcard terms and conditions

 - If you hold a season ticket you may also need to produce photographic identification to prove that the ticket you hold on your Key Smartcard belongs to you.
 Suitable forms of identification include a pink photocard (which can be obtained from ticket offices), a passport or a driving licence.
 If you are using your season ticket on another operator’s services, you will need to obtain a pink photo card if you don’t already hold one

-If you lose your Key or it is stolen
+If your Key Smartcard is lost or stolen

-- We will not be liable for any travel costs incurred between the reporting or a lost or stolen Key Smartcard and the receipt of your replacement Key Smartcard
+- We will not be liable for any travel costs incurred between the reporting of a lost or stolen Key Smartcard and the receipt of your replacement Key Smartcard

 If your Key Smartcard stops working or it’s lost or stolen, we’ll block it and send a free replacement to your registered address.
 Log in to your account, contact Customer Services on 0345 026 4700 or visit one of our staffed a ticket offices to cancel your existing card.
 We’ll give you up to 3 free replacements over 12 months.
 Any subsequent replacements will need to be investigated and we may need to retain your card.